azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 Account Properties:

 - use your existing resource group: **scm-breakout-rg**
+- API: _Core SQL_
 - Location: _West Europe_
-- API: _Core SQL_
+- Capacity mode (**OPTIONAL**): if you want to, you can choose _Serverless_ which is your "goto"-tier for development environments (find out more here: <https://docs.microsoft.com/en-us/azure/cosmos-db/throughput-serverless>)

 Leave all other settings as proposed by Azure.

 ![bo_data_cosmos](./img/bo_data_cosmos.png "bo_data_cosmos")

-When the deployment has finished, create a new _Database_ and _Container_ for the Visis Reports microservice.
+When the deployment has finished (creating the account takes some time - you can grab a coffee), create a new _Database_ and _Container_ under "Data Explorer" in the portal for the Visis Reports microservice.

 Database Properties:

 - Database ID: _scmvisitreports_
-- Provision Database Throughput: _true_
+- Provision Database Throughput: _true_ (not neccessary, if you chose to enable _Serverless_ mode)
-- RU/s: _Manual / 400_
+- RU/s: _Manual / 400_ (not neccessary, if you chose to enable _Serverless_ mode)

 Container Properties: